Cosys-Lab/Cosys-AirSim/docs/install_windows.md

-# Build AirSim on Windows
+# Install or Build AirSim on Windows

 ## Install Unreal Engine
 1. [Download](https://www.unrealengine.com/download) the Epic Games Launcher.
 While the Unreal Engine is open source and free to download, registration is still required.